thanhlong2803/experience-do-work-in-projects-net-core/README.md

 | Create project change department of employee. | https://github.com/thanhlong2803/experience-do-work-in-projects-net-core/tree/main/experience-you-should-know/ChangeDepartmentManagement |

-# You should know and understand OPP Fundamentals.
+# You should know and understand OPP Fundamentals and Learn the basic of C#.
 | Know and understand | Explain and description|
 |--|--|
 | What is class?  | https://github.com/thanhlong2803/experience-do-work-in-projects-net-core/blob/main/Know-and-understand/how-use-class/README.md |